Cheesecake has soft cheese in it.

 How Should I Store My Cheesecake?

-The key ingredient in cheesecake?
+What’s the main ingredient in cheesecake?

 You guessed it: cheese.